ooni/ooni.org/content/post/ooni-dev-and-hackathon-2016.md

 OONI bases its testing on the [Citizen Lab’s test list Github repository](https://github.com/citizenlab/test-lists) which includes a wide range of country-specific lists of URLs.
-These lists constantly need to be updated with new URLs and, in many cases, new lists need to be created for countries that don’t have their own test lists.
+These lists constantly need to be updated with new URLs and, in many cases, new lists need to be created for countries that don’t already have their own test lists.

 We were happy to see that various participants joined the hackathon to help contribute to existing test lists and to learn how to create new ones.
-As part of the hackathon, participants worked on updating the [Palestinian test list](https://github.com/citizenlab/test-lists/pull/102) to include a many new
+As part of the hackathon, participants worked on updating the [Palestinian test list](https://github.com/citizenlab/test-lists/pull/102) to include many new
 URLs.
 We also prioritized on updating test lists for countries with upcoming elections, such as the [test list for Gambia](https://github.com/citizenlab/test-lists/pull/99).

 ###  Running ooniprobe

 Amongst the new faces that joined us at the hackathon, we were also happy to meet people curious to learn about OONI and how to run ooniprobe.
-As part of the hackathon, we discussed OONI’s approaches and methodologies, and taught participants how to run various [ooniprobe](https://github.com/TheTorProject/ooni-probe) software tests.
+We discussed OONI’s approaches and methodologies, and taught participants how to run various [ooniprobe](https://github.com/TheTorProject/ooni-probe) software tests.
 As an outcome, we hope that participants will share the skills and knowledge they acquired through the hackathon with others too, and help increase transparency on internet censorship around the world.

 ------------------------------------------------------------------------------------------------------------------------------

-The OONI team would like to send a warm **thank you** to all the **participants** who joined the hackathon, to the **OnionSpace** for sharing its space with us for a week, and to the **Ford Foundation** for covering some of the OONI team’s travel costs that made this meeting and hackathon possible.
+The OONI team would like to send a warm **thank you** to all the **participants** who joined the hackathon, to the **OnionSpace** for sharing its space with us for a week, and to the **Ford Foundation** for covering some of the OONI team’s travel costs, thus making this meeting and hackathon possible.